Toward Human-AI Alignment in Large-Scale Multi-Player Games: Discussion

-In this work, we proposed a Task-sets-based framework for (i) understanding human behavior in large-scale multiplayer games, and (ii) assessing the alignment of AI agents with humans.
-Specifically, we apply this framework to examine the alignment of a proof of concept GPT-based AI agent trained to play Bleeding Edge.
-We propose a simultaneous affordance-completion analysis of these task-sets as a measure of human-agent similarity.
-We use this analysis to examine interpretable behavioral axes, allowing for richer comparisons than what policy differences alone allow for.
+We propose a Task-sets-based framework for (i) understanding human behavior in large-scale multiplayer games, and (ii) assessing the alignment of AI agents with humans.
+We apply this framework to examine the alignment of a proof of concept GPT-based AI agent trained to play Bleeding Edge.
+Through simultaneous affordance-completion analysis of task-sets, we examine interpretable behavioral axes, allowing for richer comparisons than what policy differences alone allow for.

-Our analysis of the human data shows that the task-sets capture meaningful factors in variation in human behavior along three behavioral axes: fight-flight, explore-exploit, and solo-multi-agent tendencies.
-However, while humans show substantial differences along these dimensions, data from our AI agent does not mirror the variations observed in human behavior.
-We take this as evidence that these AI agents are not aligned with humans, which suggests that cooperation between humans and these AI agents might be challenging.
-In particular, these agents may exhibit behaviors not easily anticipated by human collaborators, potentially leading to a less engaging and immersive gameplay experience for human players.
+Our analysis of the human data shows that the task-sets capture meaningful factors of variation in human behavior along the three behavioral axes.
+While humans show substantial differences along these dimensions, data from our AI agent does not mirror the variations observed in human behavior.
+We take this as evidence that these AI agents are not aligned with humans.
+See \ref{app:future_impact} for future work, broader impact and societal implications.

-\textbf{Future work:} An important direction is to assess how the identified behavioral dimensions can be used practically to develop agents that demonstrate targeted behaviors.
-Our analyses identify different play styles, such as aggressive (fighty) behavior.
-Player data could be separated by play style and used to fine-tune different agents, which may then replicate this behavior more readily.
-A second promising direction is extending the task-sets framework by incorporating automatic discovery and learning of task-sets.
-This would increase the framework's applicability to additionaldomains and make it easier to apply without a preceding substantial data analysis effort.
-Finally, a third direction could explore whether any model parameters or components in the latent representations are associable with specific axes of the behavioral manifold.
-This may offer mechanistic insights into the factors influencing high-level behavior, and therefore human-agent alignment.

-\textbf{Broader impact:} Our work shows that the alignment of transformer-based models trained on next token prediction may not always be inherent, and it may require specialized training techniques such as supervised fine-tuning \cite{gunel2020supervised, wortsman2022robust, lee2022surgical, kirichenko2022last} and Reinforcement Learning from Human Feedback (RLHF) \cite{christiano2017deep, stiennon2020learning, glaese2022improving, ouyang2022training, bai2022training, rafailov2023direct, azar2023general} to achieve alignment.
-This underscores the importance of our framework for measuring alignment in AI agents.

-Our framework can contribute to the long-term sustainability of AI technologies by promoting human-centered approaches to AI development and deployment.
-Since it is an interpretable framework, it can enhance user confidence in AI and promote their widespread adoption.